kdeldycke/awesome-iam/readme.md

 - [High Availability in Google's Internal KMS](https://www.youtube.com/watch?v=5T_c-lqgjso) - Not GCP's KMS, but the one at the core of their infrastructure.
 See the [slides](https://rwc.iacr.org/2018/Slides/Kanagala.pdf).

-- [`vault`](https://www.vaultproject.io) - Secure, store and tightly control access to tokens, passwords, certificates, encryption keys.
+- [HashiCorp Vault](https://www.vaultproject.io) - Secure, store and tightly control access to tokens, passwords, certificates, encryption keys.

+- [Infisical](https://github.com/Infisical/infisical) - An alternative to HashiCorp Vault.

 - [`sops`](https://github.com/mozilla/sops) - Encrypts the values of YAML and JSON files, not the keys.